 - Cobra - A deadly serpent with a distinctive hood and venomous spit.

 - Bat - It prefers eating bugs, but will attack human beings if it's hungry enough.

 - Spider - A large spider that will jump in the direction of the player.

 - Spinning Spider - It hangs from the ceilings on a silky thread.

-- Giant Spider - A gargantuan spider the size of a car.
+- Giant Spider - A gargantuan spider.
 She traps her prey in sticky webs.

-- Skeleton - A living skeleton straight out of your nightmares.
+- Skeleton - A living skeleton the plays dead until the player approaches.

 - Scorpion - A predatory arachnid with a poisonous stinger on its tail.